Gd-godz/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This script deletes all regular files with extension .js that are present in this director and its subfolders >> README.md

-echo This script deletes all regular files with extension /.js that are present in this directory and its subfolders
+echo This script deletes all regular files with extension /.js that are present in this directory and its subfolders This 11-directories counts the number of directories and sub-directories in the current directory